Jy158654/display-heatmap-generated-by-amg8833-on-android-phone/README.md

 ## 🟠 What is this project about?
 • This project uses **ESP32**, **ST7789 TFT Display**, and **AMG8833 Thermal Sensor** to generate heatmap based on temperature detection of two-dimentional area: 8x8 (64 pixels).
 It can be run by Arduino IDE.

-## ST7789 TFT Display Connection with ESP32
+## ST7789's connections with ESP32
 • Vin 3V3
 • GND GND
 • TFT_MOSI 23